linuxacademy/content-comptia-casp/docs/risk-management/topics_outline.md

 Annual Loss Value

 **SLE x ARO = ALE**
-(Single Loss Expectancy) * (Annual Rate of Occurance) = (Annual Loss Expectancy)
+(Single Loss Expectancy) * (Annual Rate of Occurrence) = (Annual Loss Expectancy)

 >Note: ALE may be a moving target due to business and technological change.

->Two additional Risk determinations are ROI (Return on INvestment) and TCO (Total Cost of Ownership).
+>Two additional Risk determinations are ROI (Return on Investment) and TCO (Total Cost of Ownership).
 Obviously if the cost of mitigating a risk exceeds the loss prevented, then mitigation may not be feasible based on monetary metrics only.

-- Semi-Quantitative: A Hybrid method involving Qualitiative and Quantitative approaches.
+- Semi-Quantitative: A Hybrid method involving Qualitative and Quantitative approaches.

 ### Risk Types

-- Legal: Compliance with laws and regulations invilves close adeherence to industry and jurisdictional laws.
-Forensics often involves the need for proof of worngdoing but also may include the proof of an organization's adherence to regulatory guidelines.
+- Legal: Compliance with laws and regulations involves close adherence to industry and jurisdictional laws.
+Forensics often involves the need for proof of wrongdoing, but also may include the proof of an organization's adherence to regulatory guidelines.
 - Financial: The risk of theft, financial loss, and depletion of assets is a typical risk faced by enterprises.
 - Physical Assets: Property theft, damage, loss, or misuse is a risk faced by enterprises that requires mitigation.
 - Intellectual Property: Media, software, trade secrets, product designs, and proprietary techniques are all examples of intellectual property that requires ongoing protection from theft or unauthorized disclosure to third-parties.
 - Infrastructure: Plants and equipment rely on infrastructure to provide power and ongoing operation.
 Threats to the underlying infrastructure that enables operations are an area of focus for risk management.
-- Operations: Disrupting day-to-day processes and the ability for the organization to functional normally is a costly result of security breach.
+- Operations: Disrupting day-to-day processes and the ability for the organization to function normally is a costly result of security breach.
 Ensuring business continuity is a key aim of effective risk management.
-- Reputation: How existing and prospective customers perceive an entity's ability to protect themself from breach is a key aspect of brand integirty.
-When banks lose credit card data to outsiders it impairs their reputation as a secure place to deposit money.
+- Reputation: How existing and prospective customers perceive an entity's ability to protect themself from breach is a key aspect of brand integrity.
+When banks lose credit card data to outsiders, it impairs their reputation as a secure place to deposit money.
 - Health: Harm may come to employees, customers, or others if infrastructure or ongoing operations of assets is impaired due to security threats.
 Hospitals are not the only institutions that rely heavily on equipment that can either help or harm individuals.
 The self-driving car is the most poignant example of how machines may affect human welfare.

 ## Risk Assessment

 ### Enterprise Security Architecture (ESA)
 ESA is a framework used to define the methods used to secure an entity.
-Baselines and goals are determined to evaluate ongoing threasholds of performance and practice ongoing improvement.
+Baselines and goals are determined to evaluate ongoing thresholds of performance and practice ongoing improvement.
 ESA involves the quantifying of ongoing internal and external threats and how they might manifest themselves in any given scenario.
-After identifying and quantifying any givin risk the ESA process involves the determination of potential mitigation.
+After identifying and quantifying any given risk, the ESA process involves the determination of potential mitigation.

 ------------